gitext-rs/git-stack/README.md

 ### Configuring `git-stack`

-Protected branches: `git-stack` has some defaults for protected branches (upstream controlled branches).
-- To see them, run `git-stack --dump-config -`.
+Protected branches: run `git-stack --protected -v` to test your config
 - To locally protect additional branches, run `git-stack --protect <glob>`.
 - When adopting `git-stack` as a team, you can move the protected branches from `$REPO/.git/config` to `$REPO/.gitconfig` and commit it.

-To test your config, run `git-stack --protected -v`

 Pull remote: when working from a fork (upstream is a different remote than `origin`), in `$REPO/.git/config`, set `stack.pull-remote` to your remote.

+To see the config, run `git-stack --dump-config -`.

 For more, see [Reference](docs/reference.md).